yanivnizan/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 // your handler:
 - (void)userProfileUpdated:(NSNotification*)notification {
-  // notification contains:
+  // notification's userInfo contains the following keys:
-  // DICT_ELEMENT_USER_PROFILE = the user's profile from the logged in provider
+  // DICT_ELEMENT_USER_PROFILE = The user's profile (UserProfile*) from the logged in provider

   // ... your game specific implementation here ...
 }